-As a sommelier and brewer, I have had the opportunity to explore the world of both and extensively.
+As a sommelier and brewer, I have had the opportunity to explore the world of both beer and wine extensively.
 When it comes to the question of whether beer is worse than wine for belly fat, it is important to consider various factors.

 However, it's important to note that the impact of alcohol on belly fat goes beyond just the calorie content.
 When we consume alcohol, our bodies prioritize metabolizing it over other nutrients.
 This means that the calories from alcohol are more likely to be stored as fat, particularly around the abdominal area.
 So even if you are consuming fewer calories by choosing wine or spirits over beer, the alcohol itself can still contribute to belly fat if consumed in excess.